 Component Boundary

-This entry covers the command-post vehicle attached to the Kasta radar package, not the antenna vehicle that carries the radar array.
-Public loss trackers split those vehicles into separate records, which helps distinguish the command-and-control element from the sensor mast or antenna truck.
+This entry covers the command-post or operator vehicle attached to the Kasta radar package, not the antenna vehicle that carries the radar array.
+Public loss trackers split those vehicles into separate records, which helps distinguish the control element from the sensor mast or antenna truck.

-Mobile command-post element for the Kasta low-altitude surveillance radar set.
+Mobile command-post and operator element for the Kasta low-altitude surveillance radar set.

-WarSpotting identifies at least one 35N6 Kasta command post as a KamAZ 6x6-based vehicle; Oryx also lists command posts for both 35N6 and 51U6 Kasta-family radars.
+WarSpotting identifies 35N6 command posts on Ural-4320 and KamAZ 6x6 chassis, while Oryx lists destroyed command posts for both 35N6 and 51U6 Kasta-family radars.

-The gallery uses an open-license image of the parent 35N6 Kasta radar system because no clearly reusable public image of the command-post vehicle was found during this pass.
+The gallery uses an open-license image of the parent 35N6 Kasta radar system because no clearly reusable public image or direct video of the command-post vehicle was found during this pass.

 Timeline